 For more digital sketching inspiration, check out these digital fashion drawing posts including guest posts by Doctor T, Sierra Burrell, Sarah Joiner, & Diane Stanley!

-Doctor T is a self-employed tutor who will soon be looking for a career change.
-As she has not yet found a satisfying way to utilize her degrees in chemistry and math, she puts far too much time and effort into her hobbies of sewing, blogging, lightsaber fencing, and judging competitive roller skating.
+Doctor T works in education creating digital classroom spaces, but tries to find the time to put into her hobbies of sewing, blogging, lightspeed saber fencing, and judging competitive roller skating.
 She started sewing because of a desire to cosplay and make skating costumes, but has become enamored with the idea of sewing her own wardrobe.
 You can find her on Instagram @doctortdesigns or on her blog.